hazarute/NeatData/ReadMe.md

 - **Flexible output**: Save cleaned data as Excel or CSV, with automatic output naming for batch jobs.
 - **Cleaning report**: For each file, a summary of all cleaning actions and changes is printed.

+**New in latest version:**
+- All CLI cleaning options (e.g. --dropna, --fillna, --textcol) are now added as pipeline steps and managed centrally by PipelineManager.
+No hybrid/manual calls.
+- Skipped/bad lines during CSV reading are logged to bad_lines.csv for transparency.
+- PipelineManager orchestrates all cleaning steps; config and CLI options are merged for full control.
+- Codebase refactored for maintainability (duplicate functions removed).

 ## 📦 Installation

 ### Prerequisites